 - Due to the potential for abuse, the stimulants are classified as Schedule II controlled substances.
-Atomoxetine, clonidine ER, and guanfacine ER are not classified as controlled substances. - Various stimulants are contraindicated for use in patients with advanced arteriosclerosis, symptomatic CV disease, moderate to severe hypertension, hyperthyroidism, hypersensitivity to sympathomimetic amines, glaucoma, agitated states, history of drug abuse, tics, and in those using monoamine oxidase inhibitors (MAOIs).
+Atomoxetine, clonidine ER, guanfacine ER, and viloxazine ER are not classified as controlled substances. - Various stimulants are contraindicated for use in patients with advanced arteriosclerosis, symptomatic CV disease, moderate to severe hypertension, hyperthyroidism, hypersensitivity to sympathomimetic amines, glaucoma, agitated states, history of drug abuse, tics, and in those using monoamine oxidase inhibitors (MAOIs).
 The stimulants carry a boxed warning for potential drug abuse and dependence.
-They also have warnings for increased risks of serious CV reactions, psychiatric AEs, suppression of growth, peripheral vasculopathy, and priapism.
-Amphetamines have a warning for risk of serotonin syndrome when used in combination with other drugs affecting the serotonergic neurotransmitter systems. - Common AEs of stimulants include anorexia, decreased weight, tachycardia, anxiety, irritability, and insomnia. - Refer to the prescribing information for details on warnings, precautions, and AEs for individual products.
-For example: - QuilliChew ER can be harmful to patients with phenylketonuria (PKU) since it contains phenylalanine. - Because the Concerta tablet is nondeformable and does not appreciably change in shape in the gastrointestinal tract, it should not ordinarily be administered to patients with preexisting severe gastrointestinal narrowing. - The use of Daytrana may result in chemical leukoderma and contact sensitization; in addition, exposure of the application site to external heat sources should be avoided due to increased absorption of the drug. - Adhansia XR capsules contain FD&C yellow No. 5 dye (tartrazine), which may cause allergic-type reactions in susceptible patients. - Atomoxetine is contraindicated for use in patients with narrow angle glaucoma, pheochromocytoma, severe CV disorders, hypersensitivity to any component of the product, and in those taking MAOIs.
+They also have warnings for increased risks of serious CV reactions, psychiatric AEs, suppression of growth, seizures, visual disturbance, peripheral vasculopathy, and priapism.
+Amphetamines have a warning for risk of serotonin syndrome when used in combination with other drugs affecting the serotonergic neurotransmitter systems. - o Common AEs of stimulants include anorexia, decreased weight, tachycardia, anxiety, irritability, and insomnia. - Refer to the prescribing information for details on warnings, precautions, and AEs for individual products.
+For example: - QuilliChew ER can be harmful to patients with phenylketonuria (PKU) since it contains phenylalanine. - Because Concerta and Relexxii tablets are nondeformable and do not appreciably change in shape in the gastrointestinal tract, they should not ordinarily be administered to patients with preexisting severe gastrointestinal narrowing. - The use of Daytrana may result in chemical leukoderma and contact sensitization; in addition, exposure of the application site to external heat sources should be avoided due to increased absorption of the drug. - Adhansia XR capsules contain FD&C yellow No. 5 dye (tartrazine), which may cause allergic-type reactions in susceptible patients. - Atomoxetine is contraindicated for use in patients with narrow angle glaucoma, pheochromocytoma, severe CV disorders, hypersensitivity to any component of the product, and in those taking MAOIs.
 It carries a boxed warning for a rare increased risk of suicidal ideation in children and adolescents.
-It also has warnings for serious CV events, effects on blood pressure and heart rate, effects on growth, psychiatric AEs, rare cases of severe liver injury, and priapism.
-Common AEs associated with atomoxetine include somnolence, nausea, and vomiting. - The alpha2-adrenergic agonists are contraindicated in patients known to be hypersensitive to any constituent of the product.
+It also has warnings for serious CV events, effects on blood pressure and heart rate, effects on growth, psychiatric AEs, rare cases of severe liver injury, urinary retention, and priapism. - Common AEs associated with atomoxetine include somnolence, nausea, and vomiting. - Viloxazine ER is contraindicated with concurrent use of MAOIs and sensitive CYP1A2 substrates or CYP1A2 substrates with a narrow therapeutic index.
+Viloxazine ER carries a boxed warning for suicidal thoughts and behavior in children and adolescents.
+It also has warnings for effects on heart rate and blood pressure and the potential for somnolence and fatigue.
+Patients should be screened for bipolar disorder prior to use of viloxazine ER due to the risk of activation of mania or hypomania. - o Common AEs associated with viloxazine ER include somnolence, nausea, and vomiting. - The alpha2-adrenergic agonists are contraindicated in patients known to be hypersensitive to any constituent of the product.
 They carry warnings for increased risk of hypotension, bradycardia, and syncope; sedation and somnolence; rebound hypertension; and cardiac conduction abnormalities. - Common AEs associated with clonidine ER include somnolence, fatigue, and irritability while common AEs with guanfacine ER include somnolence, fatigue, and hypotension.